Multiplicative Invariance for a Class of Subsets of the Complex Plane: Derivation of the State Graph ( )

-If we made the other choice, the resulting state is $S(k) = (0, n-1+i, -n+1-i)$ with the diagram on the incoming edge.
+If we made the other choice, the resulting state is $S(k) = (0, n-1+i, -n+1-i)$ whose diagram is given by on the incoming edge.

-The reasoning above exhausts the case where exactly one of the digits differs.
 Now we consider the case where all three are different and, in particular, $p_{k}\neq q_{k}$.
-Since the first component of $S(k)$ is precisely $p_{k}-q_{k}$ (see (\ref{eq:potentialtriple})), it follows from Lemma~\ref{lem:statesrepeat} that either $p_{k}$ is one more than $q_{k}$ or one less.
+We can see in (\ref{eq:potentialtriple}) that the first component of $S(k)$ is precisely $p_{k}-q_{k}$.
+It follows from Lemma~\ref{lem:statesrepeat} that either $p_{k}$ is one more than $q_{k}$ or one less.
 The expansions $p$ and $q$ have the same digits for all places $k+j$ for all $j\geq1$.
 We are distinguishing them for the first time.
 Without loss of generality we may assume $p_{k} = q_{k} - 1$.

 In order for the remaining components of $S(k)$ to obey Lemma~\ref{lem:statesrepeat}, we must have $q_{k} - r_{k} = 2n$ and thus $r_{k} - p_{k} = -2n+1$.
 The resulting state is $S(k) = (1, n-1+i, -n-i)$ and its corresponding diagram is